jimmoffitt/weather-api-example/README.md

 + Set up Python script to load near-real-time OpenWeatherMap data into Tinybird.
   + Configure ./config/.env with the OpenWeatherMap and Tinybird tokens.
   + Run the send_weather_data.py script.

-## The building blocks of Tinybird

-To get started, let's establish some terms that help describe what we are building.

-The 'moving' pieces of Tinybird can be represented by these fundamental objects:

-+ **Workspaces** - an organizing object used to host Data Sources, Pipes, and Nodes.

-+ **Data Sources** - represents an archive of data that is typically continually receiving new data.
-Here, Tinybird is abstracting away the ability to stream in real-time data to a data store.
-Data Sources can be thought of as database tables.
-Tables can be configured to keep a moving time window of data with a TTL (time-to-live) setting.

-+ **Pipes** - Data passes through a Pipe on the way to generating API Endpoint responses.
-The source of a Pipe is a Data Source.
-Pipes host one or more Nodes, which are linked together in sequence.
-Nodes are where data is transformed in some way.
-Here, Tinybird is providing an interactive way to iterate on data views and API Endpoints.

-+ **Nodes** - Nodes apply SQL queries for selecting, filtering, ordering, and joining data.
-Nodes are executed in order, meaning you can apply simple queries, one at a time, instead of needing to develop one complicated query.
-Nodes are also where API Endpoint query parameters are implemented using a [scripting notation](https://www.tinybird.co/docs/query-parameters.html) embedded in the SQL (see examples below).
-Here, Tinybird is providing a templating mechanism for passing request parameters into SQL queries.

-+ **API Endpoints** - Any Node can be published as an API Endpoint.
-The 'view' the Node generates will be rendered as a API Endpoint response.

-Note that there are other important build blocks such as Auth Tokens and Organizations (for when your use case needs multiple Workspaces).
-See our [API Introduction](https://www.tinybird.co/docs/api-reference/api-reference.html) documentation to learn more.

-These objects can be managed (created, updated, deleted) directly with the Tinybird Dashboard, by using a command-line interface (CLI), or with APIs for each of these objects.

 ## Loading weather data into Tinybird.